 Asbestos symptoms and related diseases usually don't develop until years, often decades, after exposure.
 Due to this delay, it is often difficult to pinpoint when the exposure happened.
 Or even know when that troublesome cough is actually something much more sinister.

-Asbestos is the cause of over 4500 deaths annually, a figure that continues to rise.
+Asbestos is currently the cause of around 5000 deaths annually, a figure that continues to rise.

-If asbestos materials are disturbed, tiny fibres that are invisible to the eye are released which can become lodged in the lungs.
+If these asbestos materials are disturbed, tiny asbestos fibres that are invisible to the eye are released which can easily be inhaled and enter the lungs.
+These fibres are sharp and strong.
+They become hooked inside the lungs and the human body cannot break them down.
 These asbestos fibres can be debilitating, and can often have fatal consequences.

 While the effects of exposure may develop decades after the initial exposure, they can progress rapidly once they begin to appear.

 Avoiding asbestos exposure is the only way to reduce the risks, and this is especially important for those who carry out construction or maintenance work in buildings where asbestos is often present and at risk of being disturbed.

 Get the asbestos awareness toolbox talk, and keep your team aware of this killer dust.